-Orlok, the Vampire in 3D is a newly restored version of Murnau's Nosferatu in three dimension.
-This never before seen print is an eerie and disturbing adaptation of Bram Stoker's Dracula.
+Orlok, the Vampire in 3D is a newly restored version of Murnau's Nosferatu in three dimensions.
+This never before the seen print is an eerie and disturbing adaptation of Bram Stoker's Dracula.
 Shortly after its 1922 premiere, Murnau's masterpiece became the subject of a bitter lawsuit.
 As a result, all known copies of this bloodsucking classic were destroyed.
 Or so it was believed....

 Eighty-seven years later, MediaFusion unleashes this unnerving stereoscopic nightmare, with new sound design, CGI design, never before seen footage, and an introduction by Troma sensation Lloyd Kaufman.
 Prepare for a filmic feeding frenzy of fright.
 (3D glasses required for optimal viewing).

-This newly remastered version has been retitled to Orlok, the Vampire in 3D, in honor of the main character, Count Orlok.
+This newly remastered version has been retitled Orlok, the Vampire in 3D, in honor of the main character, Count Orlok.
 It premiered at the 2009 Washington, DC Independent Film Festival to rave reviews from the audience.

 Reviews: "The 3D gave this film a whole new experience"; "Scary, but it also made me laugh"; "The 3D effects in this version really did create remarkable depth and added horror.
 The result was very impressive"; (Alison's Movie Blog).

 Here we see a whole new resurrection of the 3D experience.
 Major press outlets around the world are heralding in these new productions.
 Time Inc. calls it a "3-D Explosion" according to Entertainment Weekly, "if Jeffrey Katzenberg ruled the universe.. every movie, from titles to closing credits, would be in mind-blowing 3D"; However, the 3D technique used in Orlok, the Vampire in 3D, does not require movie theatres to convert their screens, for example to the special silver 3D screen required by InTru 3D created by DreamWorks.
-Theatres that project Orlok, the Vampire in 3D, will only need a digi-beta deck or even a DVD player for smaller theatres and 3-D glasses.
+Theatres that project Orlok, the Vampire in 3D, will only need a Digi-beta deck or even a DVD player for smaller theatres and 3-D glasses.

 "Our goal", states Carol Bidault, President of MediaFusion "is to give audiences around the world a fresh new experience with all the films that our company releases.
-Remaking Nosferatu was a perfect opportunity to work with an award-winning creator/animator, Keith Carter and bring new life to this classic".
+Remaking Nosferatu was a perfect opportunity to work with an award-winning creator/animator, Keith Carter, and bring new life to this classic".
 She continues, "We are hoping to get this film into the theatres for special screenings.
 The dream would be to have midnight screenings in the movie theatres around the world."

 "There are so many versions of this old movie", states Keith Carter, "I just wanted to breathe new life into it, to make something that you can enjoy in an entirely new manner and even add to your collection."